 - Tyler Court B & C: Gas hobs and ovens

-- Tyler Court C flat 7 has an induction cooker, meaning you will need induction or heavy bottomed pans.
+- Tyler Court B flat 3 and Tyler Court C flats 7 and 8 have an induction cooker, meaning you will need induction or heavy bottomed pans.

 Whether you can stay in your accommodation over the vacation periods depends on where you live.

 - All self-catering accommodation: you can stay throughout the winter and spring vacation periods.
 This includes Pier Quays.